 In the report, the EPA did note that it can be irritating to the skin and eyes and act as a dermal sensitizer.
 So, considering that it can be used in laundry products and in personal care products that come into contact with the skin, this is something to consider.

-Also, the EPA did find that the amount that was being used in flea and tick products was a concern for children, so it specified the allowable amount in those products.
+Also, the EPA found that the amount of benzisothiazolinone being used in flea and tick products was a concern for children, so it specified a limited allowable amount in those products.

 This chemical quickly biodegrades and there is "minimal environmental exposure" according to the EPA in its 2005 review of the chemical.
 However, the EPA also notes that there is evidence for benzisothiazolinone being toxic to aquatic life when it is used in oil-recovery fluids.
-So clearly, some applications for this chemical really shouldn't be allowed.
+This indicates that some applications for this chemical should be restricted or prohibited.